 In this Article

-- How Childbirth and Breastfeeding Affect Thyroid Functions?
+- How Do Childbirth and Breastfeeding Affect Thyroid Functioning?

 - Can You Breastfeed While Having a Thyroid Problem?